dnlbowers/jobs-a-gooden/README.md

 * The main font for the remainder of the site.
 This was used for its soft edges to match the border radius placed on most elements.

 # Data Model
 Below shows my initial plan for my database tables:
 ![Entity-Relationship-Model](docs/data-model/data-entity-relationship.jpg)

 My initial plan for my database tables included using a JSON with data from the API.
 Since I abandoned this idea early on, the JSON was replaced with a jobs model.

 My user model was also removed in favor of the default model provided by the ALLAUTH library.
 I combined the notes and insights tables into a single table with a boolean felid to indicate if the entry was a note or insight.

 Below is the final version of the ERD generated via PG admin connected to my Heroku Postgres database.
-There are only the three custom tables mentioned above; the rest were generated automatically by various Libraries.
+There are only the three custom tables (Notes, Jobs, PinnedJobs); the rest were generated automatically by various Libraries.

 ![Final ERD](docs/images/erd.png)

 Within my models.py, I also have a function using the @receiver decorator.
-This creates a PinnedJobs object whenever a user registers; the object is user-specific and links a user to a many2many list of the user's pinned jobs.
+This creates a PinnedJobs object whenever a user registers; the object is user-specific and links a user to a many2many list of the user's pinned jobs with in the PinnedJobs table.

 # Agile development process
 I used [JIRA](https://dnlbowers.atlassian.net/jira/software/projects/PJG/boards/4/roadmap) to track and create issues/user stories.
 I will provide login credentials for the above project space when submitting the project.
 However, you can find a summary of my agile process/learnings [here](AGILE.md).